2023 NASA LCLUC Science Team Meeting

 The Hotel, College Park, MD, USA

 NASA’s CC&E focus area is an umbrella under which four program elements (Land-Cover and Land-Use Change, Ocean Biology and Biogeochemistry, Terrestrial Ecology, and Biological Diversity) provide knowledge of the interactions of global biogeochemical cycles and terrestrial and aquatic ecosystems with global environmental change and the implications for Earth's climate, productivity, and natural resources.
-This event will seek to combine input from community members across the CC&E programs and their Applied Sciences counterpart, the Ecological Forecasting program.
+This event aimed to combine input from community members across the CC&E programs and their Applied Sciences counterpart, the Ecological Forecasting program.

-JSW Plenary talks will address five themes:
+JSW Plenary talks addressed five themes:

 - Future Research Directions

 - Human Influence on Global Ecosystems

 - Climate Change Impacts

 Individual program team meetings were held on Monday, Tuesday, and Friday, with the Joint Science Workshop general sessions occurred on Wednesday and Thursday.
 View the at-a-glance agenda here.

 Who can attend: